 Linear programming problems are optimization problems where the objective function and constraints are all linear.

-Mathematica has a collection of algorithms for solving linear optimization problems with real variables, accessed via LinearProgramming, FindMinimum, FindMaximum, NMinimize, NMaximize, Minimize, and Maximize.
+The Wolfram Language has a collection of algorithms for solving linear optimization problems with real variables, accessed via LinearProgramming, FindMinimum, FindMaximum, NMinimize, NMaximize, Minimize, and Maximize.
 LinearProgramming gives direct access to linear programming algorithms, provides the most flexibility for specifying the methods used, and is the most efficient for large-scale problems.
 FindMinimum, FindMaximum, NMinimize, NMaximize, Minimize, and Maximize are convenient for solving linear programming problems in equation and inequality form.

 This solves a linear programming problem

 This solves the same problem using NMinimize